Today In History logo TIH

 1812

-A coalition of Spanish, British, and Portuguese forces finally lifted the Siege of Cádiz in 1812, ending a two-and-a-…
+A coalition of Spanish, British, and Portuguese forces finally lifted the two-and-a-half-year French siege of Cadiz i…

-A coalition of Spanish, British, and Portuguese forces finally lifted the Siege of Cádiz in 1812, ending a two-and-a-half-year French blockade of the city.
-Cádiz had served as the seat of the Spanish government-in-exile during the siege, and its defense became a symbol of Spanish resistance to Napoleon.
+A coalition of Spanish, British, and Portuguese forces finally lifted the two-and-a-half-year French siege of Cadiz in 1812, ending the longest blockade of the Peninsular War and freeing the city that had served as the seat of the Spanish government-in-exile.
+During the siege, the liberal Spanish Cortes meeting in Cadiz drafted the Constitution of 1812, one of the most progressive constitutional documents of its era.
+The city's successful defense and its role as the birthplace of Spanish constitutionalism made it a powerful symbol of resistance to both Napoleonic occupation and absolute monarchy.

 British Burn Washington: Capitol Rises from Ashes